What is a Donor-advised Fund?

 5. The donor decides on the nonprofits to support

-In this final step, the donor decides on the nonprofits or cause to support from the proceeds of their donated assets and investments.
+In this final step, the donor decides on the nonprofits or causes to support from the proceeds of their donated assets and investments.
 Therefore, nonprofits that seek to maximize donations from donor-advised funds must let their donors and supporters know that they are eligible to receive grants from donor-advised funds.
 Nonprofits can also solicit patronage from donors who have previously set up a recurring donor-advised fund, so they can be beneficiaries of future grant disbursements.

 Additional Resources on Donor-Advised Funds